Build The Team: Alignment vs. Results

 4: High Results / Low Alignment

 This is the tough quadrant.
 What do you do with someone who is producing the desired results — often exceptionally so — but does not fit with the team?
-These are the people who want to win at all costs, the prima donnas, the lone wolves, the know-it-alls who have low self-awareness and aren’t interested in learning.
+These are the people who want to win at all costs, the prima donnas, the bullies, the lone wolves, the know-it-alls who have low self-awareness and aren’t interested in learning.

 One More Thing